 - Metro: Champs-Elysées Clémenceau

 Fancy skating 57 meters above the ground?
-The rink on the first floor of the Eiffel Tower returns this year from December 15th to February 19th.
-This year’s theme will be hockey, in anticipation of the world championship.
+The rink on the first floor of the Eiffel Tower is expected to operate this year from mid-November through early January.
 The rink will be accessible for the price of a regular entrance ticket.

 - Metro: Trocadero